dido1998/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a computer science student at Manipal Institute of Technology, India.
 I am currently in my 4th year.
 I am interested in deep learning research.
-I have had wide variety of experience in deep learning.
+I have had a wide variety of experience in deep learning.
 I have worked on projects in the domain of computer vision, natural language processing and reinforcement learning.

  I love coding and contributing to open-source.
 I have written code for <a href="https://github.com/chainer/chainer" target="_blank">Chainer</a>, a deep learning library.
 I have built all the Recurrent Neural Network support that <a href = "https://docs.chainer.org/en/stable/chainerx/tutorial/" target = "_blank">ChainerX</a> has.
 In my free time, I like playing football and watching movies.